rtacconi/greenhttpd/README.md

 unsigned short port = 8080;

-and recompile it. to stop the server just type CTRL + C like any other shell program.
+then recompile it. to stop the server just type CTRL + C like any other shell program.
 If you want to run it in the background:

 $ ./httpd &